 The College of Liberal Arts awards a Bachelor of Arts degree in Sociology.
-The degree program includes: (1) general education requirements, (2) major courses, (3) a minor or cognate, (4) elective courses in order to reach a minimum of 128 total hours.
+The degree program includes: (1) general education requirements, (2) major courses, (3) a minor, (4) elective courses in order to reach a minimum of 128 total hours.

 The Classic Sociology Major

 The Classic Sociology Major is designed to meet the needs of students who have a general interest in the field of sociology and who want the freedom to choose a wider variety of sociology courses unconstrained by the more specific requirements of the tracks.
 The "Classic" is also a good choice for students considering graduate school in sociology or a related discipline, and those nearing the end of their programs who need to complete their degree quickly.

 In addition to the General Education Requirements (GER) for the B.A., students who major in sociology must complete 34 hours of sociology courses.
 There are four required courses (five for transfer students) and 21 of the 34 credits must be at the 300-level or above.

 Required Sociology Courses: 13 hours (16 for transfer students)*

 - SOC 100 Introduction to Sociology

 - SOC 303 Statistics for the Social Sciences (4 hrs)